aspectfv/marquee-console/README.txt

 - navigate to build directory `cd build`
 - run `cmake --build .` to compile the code
 - run the executable './OSEmulator' to see the output

+# dependencies
+- latest version of CMake
+- C++17 or higher